-On this Sunday (02/11/24), the first Sunday of Meshir, the Church reads from John 6:22-27.
+On the first Sunday of Meshir, the Church reads from John 6:22-27.
 Despite its brevity, this Gospel passage reveals many important lessons worthy of contemplation.
 We will focus on three lessons: genuinely seeking Jesus, uncovering our intentions behind believing in God, and laboring for the food that endures to everlasting life.